-The conference will address topics related to teaching and training counselors in an online format.
-Sessions for educators new to online training as well as for those with experience will be offered.
-Sessions related to the challenges of student dispositions, clinical placements, and administrative concerns will occur.
-This year will include a focus on the hard pivot to online pedagogy most of us experienced.
+The conference addresses topics related to teaching and training counselors in an online format.
+Sessions for educators new to online training as well as for those with experience are offered.
+Sessions related to the challenges of student engagement, clinical placements, social justice curricula, and specific course offerings are provided along with sessions on the hard pivot to online pedagogy.

 - $100 – Professionals – Includes 6 Continuing Education Units (CEUs)

 Why is there a fee for a virtual conference?

 While we do not have the same overhead as a f2f conference, we do have technology and IT expenses to run a conference of this size

 The CEDL conference will include sessions pertinent to counselor education distance education.
 Sessions will be of interest to counselor educators and students.